Is time the real line?: Conclusion

 The central objective of this paper was to answer the very question presented already in the title: is the time line the real line?
 It was motivated by the seminal paper ``Why is the Euclidean Line the Same as the Real Line'' by Prof. R. Sen \cite{sen_1999}.
 As we have seen, there are good clues that time can be properly described by an oriented (in the sense of past and future) differentiable one-dimensional manifold.
 To see that, we followed a path twofold degenerated, composed essentially by an operational philosophy, and whenever necessary, we have taken leaps of abstraction, leveraging a fully mathematical overview.

 The entire operational sector was devoted to constructing time intervals as a physical quantity.
 We started defining an experimental procedure to obtain the corresponding values with a clepsydra and then completed it using free particles as clocks.
 It should be mentioned though, that yet the operational construction of time intervals was accomplished with a clepsydra, we are free to choose any experimental apparatus, as long as it allows for a complete formalized operational description.
-Due to the rational values any experimental measurement provides, the arrow of time was first identified as the normed vector space $(\mathds{Q}(s), |\cdot|)$.
+Due to the rational values any experimental measurement provides, the arrow of time was first identified as the normed vector space $(\mathds{Q}(s), \vert\cdot\vert)$.
 Then we concluded our main result, $\overline{\mathds{Q}(s)}=\mathds{R}(s)$, invoking the unique completion (up to isometries) every normed vector space admits.
 Although the completion of $\mathds{Q}(s)$ is a mathematically perfectly reasonable step, its physical necessity is debatable, see \cite{bombelli.1987} for an alternative construction with a discrete space-time.
+We reinforce that this transition is only a mathematical procedure, detached from what is indeed physically measurable.